-Governor’s egg hunt back on after fugitive captured
+Governor’s egg hunt back on after Wis. fugitive captured

-MADISON, Wis.
-(AP) — Gov. Scott Walker says his annual Easter egg hunt is back on after a man accused of mailing an anti-government manifesto to the White House and stealing 18 guns from a Wisconsin store was captured without incident.
+MADISON, Wis. — Gov. Scott Walker says his annual Easter egg hunt is back on after a man accused of mailing an anti-government manifesto to the White House and stealing 18 guns from a Wisconsin store was captured without incident.

 Walker and First Lady Tonette Walker said in a statement Friday that the event at the governor’s residence will take place on Saturday as originally scheduled.